anushkaa333/Stock-forecasting/README.md

 Setup

-Download the dataset and create a empty folder named "dataset" in the root directory and place the file in it.
+Download the dataset{"https://www.kaggle.com/datasets/camnugent/sandp500"} and create a empty folder named "dataset" in the root directory and place the file in it.